BekBrace/file-organizer/readme.md

+# GO programming [Thinik like a programmer]

-# GO programming: Creating an application that organizes your files into different folders based on each file extension.
+# Creating an application that organizes your files into different folders based on each file extension.

 # Remember!
 You can improve upon this app.